-I have been playing the violin for 29 years.
+I have been playing the violin since 1989.
 As a young child I dreamt of being a violinist, like my father and grandfather were before me.
 Although it was not until the age of 10 that I started violin lessons, I soon developed a love for playing the instrument.
 Although my lessons were of traditional classical technique and methodology, in my teens I also learnt folk styles including Celtic and bluegrass fiddle playing, along with rock, heavy metal and messing with the avant garde.
 Quite a varied mix!
-I have also had lessons in the piano, vocal training and can play accordion, concertina, mandolin and claw-hammer banjo to name a few of instruments I have studied.
+I have also had lessons in the piano, vocal training and can also play guitar, accordion, concertina, mandolin and claw-hammer banjo to name a few of instruments I have studied.
 Despite this, the violin is my main passion and where my true musical loyalties lie.

-I have played first and second violin in orchestras, electric violin in rock and punk bands and toured nationally in an Ozzi Osbourne tribute act (yes really!).
+I have played first and second violin in orchestras, electric violin in rock and punk bands and toured nationally in an Ozzi Osbourne tribute act.
 I currently play the traditional and electric violin/fiddle solo and in small ensembles for pubs, festivals, weddings and funerals.
 In the past I have played for folk punk band 'Eat the Rich' throughout the Southwest and as a session musician for well known artists like Nikki Swann and Traverso.
 Please see my performance page for some examples of my playing.

 Why should I choose you to teach me?